aeroreyna/AISearchMatlab/README.md

 - [ ] Firefly Algorithm (FA)
 - [ ] Social Spider Optimization (SSO)

-An extensive list of this algorithms can be found at this blog: [TheScienceMatrix](http://thesciencematrix.com/Apps/metaheuristics/)
+An extensive list of this algorithms can be found at this Github Page: [AISearch](https://aisearch.github.io/#/)

 ## Usage